richmahn/en_tn/deu/05/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB signals each of the Ten Commandments by indenting them.
+Some translations set apart extended quotations, prayers, songs, and lists.
+Some translations indent each of the commandements in the list of Ten Commandments in 5:7-21.
+The ULB uses a separate paragraph for each commandment.

 #### Special concepts in this chapter ####